 Issues I’ve encountered

-- Switch riding: Because of the long nose, set back stance, and directional shape, it is not a board for riding in a switch stance for very long.
+- Switch riding: Because of the long nose, set back stance, and directional shape, it is not a board for riding switch for very long.
 Surprisingly though, I was able to ride in my switch stance (goofy) for much longer than I expected.
 It transitions really nicely in and out of switch, and if I’m landing or taking off in switch.

 Favorite moment with this gear